Shubs2002/setup_NodeServer_GraphQL/README.md

 If you run into peer dependency errors, use:

 bash
-Copy
-Edit

 npm install --legacy-peer-deps
 2. ⚙️ Configure Database
-Edit DB_Connector/configs/config.js with your MySQL credentials:
+ DB_Connector/configs/config.js with your MySQL credentials:

 js
-Copy
-Edit

 export default {
   development: {
     username: 'root',